agronholm/exceptiongroup/README.rst

 The argument to ``catch()`` must be a dict (or any ``Mapping``) where each key is either an exception class or an iterable of exception classes.
-Each value must be a callable that takes a single positional argument which is the exception object to be handled.
+Each value must be a callable that takes a single positional argument.
+The handler will be called at most once, with an exception group as an argument which will contain all the exceptions that are any of the given types, or their subclasses.
+The exception group may contain nested groups containing more matching exceptions.

 Thus, the following Python 3.11+ code: